-Sushentsov was a visiting researcher at Georgetown University’s Center for Eurasian, Russian and East European Studies in 2007 and at Johns Hopkins School of Advanced International Studies in 2008.
-Since then he held visiting positions at several establishments including Rome LUISS University (2013), Armenian State University of Economics (2014), Carnegie Endowment for International Peace (2015), Harvard University (2016), Middlebury Institute of International Studies at Monterey (2017) and Yale University (2017).
+Andrey Sushentsov was a visiting researcher at Georgetown University’s Center for Eurasian, Russian and East European Studies (2007) and at Johns Hopkins School of Advanced International Studies (2008).
+He was a visiting professor at Rome LUISS University (2013) and at Armenian State University of Economics (2014).
+He was an EASI-Hurford fellow at the Carnegie Endowment for International Peace (2015).

 Dedicated to researching the transformations of the modern state as a political institution and a key actor in international relations.
 The programme focuses on such issues as regime change, the transformation of state sovereignty and of methods of state interventionism in the economy and citizens’ private lives, contemporary bureaucracy and mechanisms of social control over bureaucracy, the state’s competitors for the monopoly of power, and the correlation between organisation of the state and its foreign policy.

-Ivan Timofeev leads the program “Contemporary State” at Valdai Discussion Club.
-Also he has been a Director of Programs at the Russian International Affairs Council (RIAC) since 2011.
+Programme Director of the Valdai Discussion Club; Director of Programmes at the Russian International Affairs Council (RIAC)

 Globalisation and Regionalisation: the Changing Global Environment